Goya-Studio/KAIST_CS492_DeepImplicitTemplates/README.md

 * easydict
 * tqdm
 * os
+## Data Preprocessing
+Our preprocessing code is highly based on mesh2sdf project and [ShapeGAN](https://github.com/marian42/shapegan).

 ## Implementataion
  A benchmark dataset of our project is [ShapeNetCore.v2](https://shapenet.org/).
 And you can download preprocessed datasets(SDF files) and pre-trained model from this [Gdrive Link](https://drive.google.com/drive/folders/1lshhJJNP_lbVG9BQjM0eME7x3JvPyEME?usp=sharing).